danielvdao/danielvdao.github.io/_posts/2016-04-10-tennis-competitiveness.markdown

 I'd say that it's also caused me a lot of trouble, reuslting in so much time on multiple things, only to find it dentrimental to my well-being.

-I want to say I'm glad that I've always committed myself to some form of competition. it's a little bit overused, but video games and tennis lessons always come up in my life.
+I want to say I'm glad that I've always committed myself to some form of competition.
+It's a little bit overused, but video games and tennis lessons always come up in my life.
 Whether it be the problem-solving nature of a video game, or the mental focus of a tennis match, I've always found myself looking back at the teaching of my tennis coach, or my kill/death ratio (hello to my Call of Duty fans).